Air Canada pilots end 10-year contract framework, eye bargaining

-MONTREAL, May 29 (Reuters) - Air Canada's AC.TO pilots have agreed to end a decade-long contract framework, opening the door to "full bargaining this summer," the union representing the carrier's aviators said on Monday in a note to members seen by Reuters.
+MONTREAL, May 29 (Reuters) - Air Canada's AC.TO pilots have ended a decade-long contract framework, opening the door to "full bargaining this summer," their union leadership said on Monday in a note to members seen by Reuters.

-Air Canada's pilots have previously said they are pressing for "historic" gains by narrowing the pay gap with aviators at major U.S. carriers.
+Air Canada pilots have previously said they are pressing for "historic" gains to narrow the earnings gap with higher-paid aviators at U.S. carriers.

+The estimated 4,500 pilots at Canada's largest carrier have received a 2% wage increase per year since reaching a deal in 2014.

+The union had a Monday deadline for using a type of escape clause that would allow for negotiations this year.
+The agreement now runs until Sept.
+29, 2023, although its provisions will apply beyond that date.

 (Reporting By Allison Lampert in Montreal; Editing by Chris Reese)